Javier Muñoz Delgado: Rising in CDF: 2005–2015

 In 2005, he joined Canal del Fútbol, where he began narrating deferred football matches of Primera División de Chile (first tier) and Primera B (second tier) and, besides, some Primera División live matches.
 His skills made him rise within the channel, being his first peak the broadcasting of the 2007 Torneo Clausura Playoffs finals between Colo-Colo and Universidad de Concepción —won by the first one team that achieved its first one tetra-championship—.

 Death

-He died at 7:00 AM of August 29, 2015 after being crashed into by a motorist whilst he was driving in a regional road from a little town to his hometown San Felipe.
+He died at 7:00 AM on August 29, 2015, after being crashed into by a motorist whilst he was driving in a regional road from a little town to his hometown San Felipe.

 Tributes

 On September 2, 2015, the major of San Felipe, Patricio Freire, announced that the city's municipal stadium remodelation will hold his name once finished the works.